Credit card: Security

-Three improvements to card security have been introduced to the more common credit card networks, but none has proven to help reduce credit card fraud so far.
-First, the cards themselves are being replaced with similar-looking tamper-resistant smart cards which are intended to make forgery more difficult.
-The majority of smart card (IC card) based credit cards comply with the EMV (Europay MasterCard Visa) standard.
-Second, an additional 3 or 4 digit card security code (CSC) or card verification value (CVV) is now present on the back of most cards, for use in card not present transactions.
+Three improvements to card security have been introduced to the more common credit card networks, but none has proved to help reduce credit card fraud to date.
+First, physical cards are being replaced by similar-looking tamper-resistant smart cards intended to make forgery more difficult.
+The majority of credit cards that are based on smart cards (integrated circuit [IC] cards) comply with the EMV standard.
+Second, an additional three- or four-digit card security code (CSC) or card verification value (CVV) is present on the back of most cards, for use in card-not-present transactions.
 Stakeholders at all levels in electronic payment have recognized the need to develop consistent global standards for security that account for and integrate both current and emerging security technologies.
-They have begun to address these needs through organisations such as PCI DSS and the Secure POS Vendor Alliance.
+These stakeholders have begun to address the needs through organizations such as PCI DSS and the Secure POS Vendor Alliance.

 Code 10

 Code 10 calls are made when merchants are suspicious about accepting a credit card.

-The operator then asks the merchant a series of yes-or-no questions to ascertain whether the merchant is suspicious of the card or the cardholder.
+The operator then asks the merchant a series of yes-or-no questions to determine whether the merchant suspects the card or the cardholder.
 The merchant may be asked to retain the card if safely possible.
 The merchant may receive a reward for returning a confiscated card to the issuing bank, especially if an arrest is made.